Ships hit by U-boats

 CargoBallast

-At 18.25 hours on 1 Jul, 1941, the unescorted Toronto City (Master Edwin John Garlick) was hit in the bow by one G7e torpedo from U-108 north of the Azores and sank by the bow within three minutes.
-The Germans questioned 23 survivors on rafts and debris, but the master and 34 crew members were never seen again.
-The ship had been employed as a weather observation ship in the Atlantic since September 1940.
+At 18.25 hours on 1 July 1941 the unescorted Toronto City (Master Edwin John Garlick) was hit in the bow by one G7e torpedo from U-108 about 500 miles north of the Azores and sank by the bow within three minutes.
+The Germans questioned 23 survivors on rafts and debris before leaving the area, but they were never seen again: the master, 37 crew members, two gunners and three meteorological office personnel were lost.
+The ship had been employed as a weather observation ship in the Atlantic since October 1940 and was reported missing after sending her last routine weather report at 15.00 hours on 1 July.

 If you can help us with any additional information on this vessel then please contact us.